Kriz-hub/Holiday-Dialysis/README.md

 ### Shadow, hover and transition effect after hover
 To give this webpage a finishing feel, I have put a shadow effect on the images, carousels and google map.
 Then I added a transition effect after hovering as well, but only for laptop en desktop devices because it appears not really to be that cool for a small device.
 I discovered that the hovering of the fading carousel didn't work.
 The reason must have been it's relative position, because of the title "Holiday Dialysis" absolute position in it.
 I saw it wasn't really necessary for the title's position, so I removed the "relative position line".
 The title kept on the same place because the body itself is also relative.
 Also all titles have also some transition on it.
 For alle devices icons and navigation have a hovering effect.
 To get it really finished I brought an increase of shadow in after hovering.
-I saw an interesting youtube to do it to keep the rendering significant lower so
+I saw an interesting youtube to do it on a way to keep the rendering significant lower, good for older devices, see Acknowledgements.
+The trick is animate opacity instead of animating shadow size.

 ###footer
 * On the left 2 icons appear with Facebook and Twitter, on the right a copyright mark appears.
-2 Social media links are enough for this site.
+Facebook and Twitter is enough for this site.
 Hospitals aren't that much into social media.

 ##Technologies
 1. HTML
 2. CSS
-3. Bootstrap
+3. Bootstrap version 4.0.0
 4. Javascript

 ##Features